mwender/tka-extras/README.md

 ## Description ##

-This plugin provides extra functionality for the SFG Medicare website.
+This plugin provides extra functionality for The King's Academy website.

 # Elementor Style Button Shortcode #